rquadling/grunt-html2js/README.md

 Template.js file.
 As an example, jshint directives such as /* global angular: false */ can be put at the head of the file.

+#### fileFooterString:
+Type: `String`
+Default value: ``

+If specified, this string  will get written at the end of the output file.
+May be used in conjunction with `fileHeaderString` to wrap the output.

 ### Usage Examples

 See the `Gruntfile.js` in the project source code for various configuration examples.